valderman/haste-compiler/README.md

     $ hastec '--start=%%(); mymain();' --with-js=fun.js fun.hs

 `fun.hs` will export the function `fun` when its `main` function is run.
-Our Javascript obviously needs to run after that, so we create our "real" main function in `fun.js`.
+Our JavaScript obviously needs to run after that, so we create our "real" main function in `fun.js`.
 Finally, we tell the compiler to start the program by first executing Haste's `main` function (the `%%` gets replaced by whatever name the compiler chooses for the Haste `main`) and then executing our own